Khushi-Balia/le-transpiler/README.md

 - In parse tree, after getting rid of the extra comment or other syntactic stuff is present it is passed through AST
 >So the conversion of the tokens to AST is called parsing
-- The language grammar is defined in a bison file named [parser. y](https://github.com/Khushi-Balia/le-transpiler/blob/main/src/parser.y).
+- The language grammar is defined in a bison file named [parser.y](https://github.com/Khushi-Balia/le-transpiler/blob/main/src/parser.y).
 ----
 >After this step, we do semantic parsing whose result is an abstract syntax tree, AST is a tree data structure that stores various tokens as its nodes, such that it can abstractly represent the code in memory.
 >